-Learn how to create a poster influenced by the International Typographic Style in this new typography course.
+- Learn how to create a poster influenced by the International Typographic Style in this typography course.

 - Shares traits with: Modernism, Mid-Century Modern (see above), Seventies (see below)

-The Seventies have struggled with a poor design reputation for some time.
-Only recently have designers started looking to the decade for some fantastic inspiration.
+The seventies have struggled with a poor design reputation for some time.
+Only recently have designers started looking to the decade for some fantastic retro graphic design inspiration.

 The era may be remembered by some for unflattering fashion trends and dodgy wallpaper, but it also produced glamorous, iconic designs across interiors and graphic design.

-Graphic designers still turn to Punk for its in-your-face character.
-This movie poster for the recent film Filth shows how Punk has evolved to suit contemporary designs.
+Graphic designers still turn to punk for its in-your-face character.
+This poster for the movie Filth shows how punk has evolved to suit contemporary designs.
 Spot the newspaper textures, collage-style cut-outs, and off-kilter text.

-If you want to grab someone’s attention and hold it, Punk is a great vintage design style to reference.
-This makes it the perfect choice for flyers, like the one pictured below, posters and other advertising or marketing media.
+If you want to grab someone’s attention and hold it, punk is a great vintage design style to reference.
+This makes it the perfect choice for flyers, posters, and other advertising or marketing media.